cppinclude/cppinclude/README.md

 ```

-If file *char_kind.hpp* is changed all files that include *base_char_factory.hpp*
+If file *char_kind.hpp* is changed all files that
-and *base_char.hpp* will be recompile and it will take time.
-This tool helps to find
+include *base_char_factory.hpp* and *base_char.hpp* will be recompiled and
+it will take time.
+This tool helps to find the file at the top of
-file in top of include hierarchy:
+the include hierarchy:

 ```
 cppinclude